hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/2-git.md

 <https://bingeprints.com/products/there-are-two-types-of-people-those-who-can-extrapolate-from-incomplete-data-mug-funny-statistics-math-coffee-cup-1> <!-- .element: class="attribution" -->

 note:
-After all, we all know there are only two types of people in the world.
-1. Those who can extrapolate from incomplete data.
+"Extrapolate from incomplete data"

-So, let's take some existing data and extrapolate it!
+So, let's do that!

 ---